 Even those not participating have a great time journeying through the projects.
 There is an opportunity to learn new, exciting information from students who have researched and presented the knowledge in their own unique style.

-This event takes place in late spring and allows sellers to clear their bookshelves of used curriculum (or sometimes brand new) and allows the shopper to find some great discounted curriculum.
+This event takes place in late spring/early summer and allows sellers to clear their bookshelves of used curriculum (or sometimes brand new) and allows the shopper to find some great discounted curriculum.
 If you are interested in selling, please watch your email for information about where and when to sign-up.
 Members may sell curriculum, games, toys and anything related to homeschooling!

 Mom's Night Out: